 Embarking on your first Whole30 can be intimidating, but I have made it through to the other side to tell you that it is 100% worth the 30 days of work.
-I finished the Whole30 with a deeper understanding of my body and how food effects it.
-Use these 10 tips for surviving your first Whole30 to help you not only make it through the 30 days, but also thrive during the 30 days and beyond.
+I finished the Whole30 with a deeper understanding of my body and how food affects it.
+Use these 10 tips for surviving your first Whole30 to help you not only make it through the 30 days but also thrive during the 30 days and beyond.

 Choose and Clarify Your “Why”

 It’s easy to say that you want to embark on a Whole30 in order to lose some weight and look better, but I believe you will be more successful on your first Whole30 if you have a deeper “why”.
 Your “why” might be something like, “I want to have more energy to spend time with my kids” or “I want to find out which foods trigger the symptoms of my autoimmune disease” or “I want to take 30 days to commit to cooking healthy meals at home”